Introducing The AHCI 30th Anniversary Pen, With Proceeds To Safeguard Independent Watchmaking History

 You may also enjoy these.

-Explaining The First Ever Automatic Tourbillon Wristwatch, Invented By Audemars Piguet
+In-Depth: The First-Ever Automatic Tourbillon Wristwatch, by Audemars Piguet

 In the decade starting in the early 2000s the tourbillon wristwatch was wildly popular and spiralling whirlwind (pun intended) of profit for watchmakers.
 Offering a tourbillon became a benchmark for any brand wanting to be a haute horlogerie marque.
 But well before that Audemars Piguet was already a preeminent watchmaker, with its accomplishments including the invention of the first automatic tourbillon wristwatch.